By Jay Rogers

 When we look solely at the Bible, we find that there is no other way of thinking that leads to a higher sense of optimism.
 As Biblical saints we have every reason to hope!
 Not only do we have the hope of residing in heaven in the presence of God for all eternity, but we have the opportunity to be ambassadors of Christ in our day and age.
 While God is shaking the heavens and the earth to bring in His kingdom, we have the honor of being His representative!
 We can take part in advancing the kingdom of God on earth as it is in heaven.

 Jay Rogers is the former editor of The Forerunner newspaper.
 He is the founder of a network of student-run Christian campus newpapers for the former USSR, Latin America and China.
-For more information about The Forerunner International, write: FRI, P.O.
-Box 362173, Melbourne, FL 32936-2173
+For more information: The Forerunner, P.O.
+Box 138030, Clermont, FL 34713

 Your comments are welcome!